(Picture: Yokohama)

 If you can find a good property to invest in these areas, it could offer the good appreciation in the future.

 Vintage central areas such as Roppongi, Shibuya, Ebisu and Shinagwa etc have been appreciated significantly over the last few years and it is becoming much tougher for us to find a good jewel investment.
+Investors should keep eyes on these spots to see how the property price there will appreciate or not.

 Is it the good time to buy a property in Tokyo ?